SpencerMullen/MusicWebsite/README.md

 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/home.PNG?raw=true)

 ### List
 The list page contains all of the entries on my site.
-You can search for any specific entries using the search bar or filter the list using the checkboxes.
-You can also use the dropdown to sort by artist, title, date, rating, or review date.
-Clicking on any specific entry takes you to that entry's page.
+Users can search for any specific entries using the search bar or filter the list using the checkboxes.
+Users can also use the dropdown to sort by artist, title, date, rating, or review date.
+Clicking on any specific entry navigates to that entry's page.
 I used MongoDB's aggregation pipeline to handle sorting, filtering, and searching.
 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/List.PNG?raw=true)

 ### Search